GKO95/GKO95.github.io/_docs/programming/en/PRGMING_JavaScript.md

     Inner Scope
     ```

-* **Global variable**
-    : a variable that does not belong to any code blocks within the script.
-Be cautious when using a global variable as it can affect other JavaScript code, which can lead to variable confliction or results undesired.
+* **Global variable** is a variable that does not belong to any code blocks within the script.
+A global variable can be used with local variables inside other code blocks without any special syntax.
+Be cautious when using a global variable as it can cause an error related to variable confliction.

     ```js
     /* GLOBAL VARIABLE "var" */